How to Pay Off Credit Card Debt THIS YEAR

-The benefit of debt consolidation to pay off credit card debt is that you, hopefully, transfer all your credit card debt to one lender – similar to the Debt Lasso Method.
-Also like the Debt Lasso Method, you’ll go with the loan with the lowest rate you can find.
+The benefit of debt consolidation to pay off credit card debt is that you, hopefully, transfer all your debt to one lender – similar to the Debt Lasso Method.
+Also, like the Debt Lasso Method, you’ll go with the loan with the lowest rate.

-Unlike the Debt Lasso Method, however, you won’t find a 0%-interest rate loan no matter how good your credit score is.
+However, unlike the Debt Lasso Method, you won’t find a 0%-interest rate loan no matter how good your credit score is.
 Finally, while origination fees may be comparable to credit card transfer fees, your consolidation company may tack on other, not-so-obvious, fees.

-Regardless, this may still speed up you becoming debt free.
+Regardless, this may still speed up your becoming debt-free.

 2. Debt settlement

-Like bankruptcy, a settlement will appear on your credit report and can hurt your credit score.
+Like bankruptcy, a settlement will appear on your credit report, hurting your credit score.
 Likewise, in certain situations, you may have to pay income taxes on the amount discharged, as your state and the federal government will see this as income.